Converting Kirk, Tegan’s Adorable Ex-Quirky Camper!

 “I knew I wanted to travel NZ in a campervan and loved the idea of having one that was custom-made for a solo female traveller… so Kirk was born!”

-Read on as Tegan tells the story of how she designed and built Kirk, Quirky NZ’s only single-berth camper. 😍
+Read on as Tegan tells the story of how she designed and built single-berth Kirk, one of Quirky NZ’s previous campers for hire. 😍

 Getting Kirk